Can Bearded Dragons Eat Mice & What are the Risk?

-Calcium & Fat Content of Mice and Pinkies
+5. Mice and Pinkies: Calcium & Fat Content

-Mice pinkies do not provide a great source of calcium since their skeletal structure has not calcified.
+Pinkies are not a good source of calcium for bearded dragons since their skeletal structure has not calcified.
 A mouse pup is essentially 1.1:1 calcium to phosphorus ratio.
 Once their bones have developed as adults their ratio of calcium to phosphorus increases to 1.4:1 (bearded dragons require 2:1).
-However, at this stage they are too large and furry to feed a bearded dragon.
+Although some bearded dragons will eat mice that are grown, it is dangerous due to their size and fur.

 AgeGramsEnergy (kcal/g)Protein (% kcal)Fat (% kcal)Calcium (mg/kcal)Phosphorus (mg/kcal)